syncfusion/blazor-docs/src/querybuilder/query-builder/templates.md

 # Templates

-This section explains about the list of templates available in Query Builder.
+This section explains the list of templates available in the Query Builder.

 ## Value Template